hermanclark/oauth-proxy-master/README.md

 Version 1.0 (alpha)

 This is the first iteration of the OAuth and ProxyURL.
-Only the proxy has been implemented as of this writing (July, 2017)
+The proxy has been implemented as of July, 2017

 The iteration with OAuth has been implemented as of March, 2018.